curl/everything-curl/usingcurl/proxies/http.md

 defaults to port 1080 (and the reason for that particular port number is purely historical).

-If you want to request the example.com web page using a proxy on 192.168.0.1 port 8080, a command line could look like:
+If you want to request the example.com webpage using a proxy on 192.168.0.1 port 8080, a command line could look like:

     curl -x 192.168.0.1:8080 http://example.com/